andreatramacere/jetset/doc/user_guide/documentation_notebooks/hadronic_pp_jet/hadornic.rst

 Hadronic pp jet model
 =====================

 In this section we show the hadronic `pp` implemented for the Jet model.
-The `pp` implementation is based on the [Kelner2006]_.
+The `pp` implementation is based on the work presented in [Kelner2006]_.

 .. code:: ipython3